+This is used only in rare instances when coursework and required tests were successfully completed in one program year, but the actual diploma or equivalent was issued at the beginning of the next program year.
+The diploma or equivalent must be counted only once.
+Boards must not record a diploma or equivalent for both dates.

 Texas Education Code (TEC) §28.021(a) and §28.021(d): §28.021 (a) “A student may be promoted only on the basis of academic achievement or demonstrated proficiency of the subject matter of the course or grade level.” §28.021(d) “By the start of the school year, a district shall make public the requirements for student advancement under this section.”